Cognitive | Fluid Intelligence

 One of the most striking findings in intelligence research is the Flynn Effect: IQ scores have been rising by approximately 3 points per decade in industrialized nations since the early 20th century.
 This means that someone who scored average in 1950 would score below average by today's norms, and someone from today scoring average would be in the top quartile by 1950 norms.

-The Flynn Effect is too rapid to be genetic — it must reflect environmental changes.
+The Flynn Effect is too rapid to be genetic - It must reflect environmental changes.
 Proposed explanations include improved nutrition (particularly in early childhood), better education focused on abstract reasoning, reduced exposure to environmental lead, more cognitively stimulating environments and media, greater familiarity with the test-taking format, and reduced infectious disease burden in childhood.

 Interestingly, the Flynn Effect has slowed or reversed in several developed nations since the 1990s, including Scandinavia, the UK, and France.
 This deceleration may reflect nutrition and education approaches to their biological ceiling, or possibly increasing screen time and reduced formal reading.
-The effect is most pronounced on fluid intelligence tasks — exactly the type of reasoning tested in Raven's Progressive Matrices.
+The effect is most pronounced on fluid intelligence tasks - Exactly the type of reasoning tested in Raven's Progressive Matrices.

 Limitations of IQ Testing